sylkip3/segemiat/README.md

 perform lateral movements across the internal network, gaining access to a significant portion of the network.
 Further reports suggest that the hackers were able to export source code repositories to unknown IP addresses.
-The leadership is concerned about compliance, financial and reputational risk to their company.
+The leadership is concerned about compliance, financial, and reputational risk to their company.
 As a result, they have requested that your team conduct a security audit to assess their current security posture.
-They would like you to evaluate the effectiveness of their current security controls, recommend improvements aligned with ISO 27001:2022 and develop a robust business continuity plan.
+They would like you to evaluate the effectiveness of their current security controls, recommend improvements aligned with ISO 27001:2022, and develop a robust business continuity plan.